roaked/roaked.github.io/content/docs/2code/4cp/hamiltonian.md

 Moreover, the language's extensive history and usage within academic and industrial settings made it practical for integrating with existing systems and leveraging legacy codebases.
 Its established community support and domain-specific expertise in scientific fields further strengthened its suitability for this project.
 {{< /hint >}}

-In summary, Fortran's historical prominence in scientific computing, specialized numerical capabilities, performance efficiency, and existing codebases in scientific domains were key factors driving the decision to implement this simulation in Fortran.

 ## 3 Goal and Strategy